- Ph.D., Political Science, Massachusetts Institute of Technology

 - B.A., University of Witwatersrand, Johannesburg

-Karen Jacobsen is the Henry J. Leir Professor in Global Migration at The Fletcher School at Tufts University and the Friedman School of Nutrition, and directs the Refugees in Towns Project at the Feinstein International Center.
+Karen Jacobsen is the Henry J. Leir Professor in Global Migration at The Fletcher School of Law and Diplomacy at Tufts University, and directs the Refugees in Towns Project at the Feinstein International Center (Tufts).
 Professor Jacobsen’s current research explores urban displacement and global migration, with a focus on the livelihoods and financial resilience of migrants and refugees, and on climate- and environment-related mobility.
-In 2013-2014 she was on leave from Tufts, leading the Joint IDP Profiling Service (JIPS) in Geneva.
+In 2013-2014, she was on leave from Tufts, leading the Joint IDP Profiling Service (JIPS) at United Nations in Geneva.
 From 2000-2005, she directed the Alchemy Project, which explored the use of microfinance to support people in refugee camps and other displacement settings.

 - Consultant for UNHCR, World Bank and NGOs

 - Coordinator, Joint IDP Profiling Service (JIPS), Gevena (2013-14)